 - Welsh Mountain Zoo – set in the valleys above Colwyn Bay, the zoo is home to many animals including Snow Leopards, Sumatran Tigers and chimpanzees

-- Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch on Anglesey one of the longest place names in the World.
+- Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch on Anglesey is one of the longest place names in the world.
 Can you say it?

 - Nefyn and District Golf Course – play a round of golf on one of our most scenic courses.